 | Side Effects | Every 3 to 4 months, once during the first year.
 After which, once a year. | It is a more natural procedure with no side effects. |

-Now that you have understood the differences between these two treatments, you can better choose the more suitable approach for yourself.
+Now that you understand the differences between these two treatments, you can choose the approach that suits you best.